CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.8 Domestic work place.md

 * When a coworker at the domestic workplace was engrossed in a project work, he got a surprising visit.
 While he was making coffee in the kitchen, the visitor wanted to do some quick research on the computer while the computer was not locked up and inadvertently infected it with malicious software.
 ### 2 3 Impairment of IT use due to unfavorable working conditions at the home workplace

-A non-ergonomic workplace or an unfavorable working environment can result in undisturbed work or a lack of optimal use of IT.
+A non-ergonomic home-based workplace or an unfavorable working environment can result in undisturbed work or a lack of optimal use of IT.
 The disturbances range from noise or heavy traffic to unfavorable lighting and poor ventilation.
 As a result, work processes are restricted and employee potential is used insufficiently.
 There may also be errors in the work, the integrity of data can be reduced.

 ### 2 4 Unsecured file and disk transport

-When documents, media or files are transported between the institution and the home office, there is a risk that this data and information will be lost or stolen, read or manipulated by unauthorized third parties.
+If documents, data carriers or files are transported between the institution and the home office, there is a risk that this data and information will be lost or stolen, read or manipulated by unauthorized third parties.
 File and disk transport can be insufficiently secured in several ways:

 * If unique items are transported (missing backup), goals and tasks can not be achieved as planned after loss.
 * If unencrypted data carriers fall into the wrong hands, this can lead to serious confidentiality losses.